MarcelJurtz/mjurtz.com/_posts/2018-08-26-mvp_youre_doing_it_wrong.md

 ---
-title: 'Building an MVP - You're doing it wrong'
+title: 'Building an MVP - You are doing it wrong'
 date: 2018-08-26T06:00:00+00:00
 author: Marcel Jurtz
 layout: post